damianhakert/damianhakert.github.io/source/_posts/2014-07-18-gitlab-7-dot-1-released.markdown

 GitLab is open source software to collaborate on code.
 Today we announce the release of a new version of GitLab Community Edition (CE) and GitLab Enterprise Edition (EE), with new features, usability and performance improvements, and bug fixes.
-The biggest new feature in Community Edition is Group milestones feature.
-It allows you to see grouped list of milestones from all projects under one group
+With this release we introduce Group Milestones.
+Group Milestones allow you to see a grouped list of milestones from all projects in a group.
+This makes working with multiple projects much easier.
-Other changes include @all mention in comments, imrpoved code highlight with more languages supported (like Go, Erlang, Clojure etc).
+Also new are @all mentions in comments and improved code highlighting.
 In addition to the updates from Community Edition, GitLab Enterprise Edition received various bug fixes.

-This release's most valuable person (MVP) is Jeroen REPLACE WITH TEXT!!!!!!!!!!!!!!!!!
+This release's most valuable person (MVP) is Jeroen van Baarsen for his work as a merge marshal on the issue trackers, thanks Jeroen!

 <!--more-->

 ## Group milestones

-This feature allows you see all milestones in group.
-Grouped by title it is much easier to release software from several projects.
+This feature allows you to see all milestones in a group, grouped by title.
+This makes it much easier to release software when working with multiple projects.

 [![screenshot](/images/7_1/group_milestone.png)](/images/7_1/group_milestone.png)

-Milestone page shows you all issues from all projects that have same milestone name
+The milestone page shows you all issues from all projects that have the same milestone name.

 [![screenshot](/images/7_1/group_milestone_show.png)](/images/7_1/group_milestone_show.png)

 ## Show VERSION file in sidebar

-If your repository has VERSION file - it will be rendered on project sidebar.
-It saves time if you need to check library version.
+If your repository has VERSION file - it will be rendered on the project sidebar.
+For instance, if you need to check the version of a library, this can save you some time.

 [![screenshot](/images/7_1/version.png)](/images/7_1/version.png)